 Building Apps: Quick Start¶

 The following steps are written for development on a OSX® or Linux® system.
 Development on a Windows® system is supported and should follow similar steps.
 Before proceeding, Python® must be installed, and if preferred, a Python virtual environment should be configured.
 For local testing a Redis server also must be installed and running.
-The steps needed to install Python and Redis to configure a virtual environment are outside the scope of this document.
+The steps needed to install Python, Redis, and a virtual environment are outside the scope of this document.

 This quick-start guide walks through the steps necessary to create and initialize a fully functioning App.
 Adding custom code or logic is not covered in this quick-start guide.

 This guide assumes that the workstation and ThreatConnect instance have the same version of Python installed.
 Writing Apps that supports multiple versions of Python is supported but not covered in the quick-start guide.